-The RACI Chart is an important tool for clarifying roles and responsibilities within a team.
+The RACI Chart is an essential tool for clarifying roles and responsibilities within a team.

 A RACI Model supports team building by promoting accountability, effective collaboration, and efficient workflows.